MarcStan/host-merger/Readme.md

 Run function code deployment (e.g. via `azure-pipelines.yaml`) or deploy the function manually.

-It will run automatically once per day, or whenever the config/whitelist file is modified.
+It will run automatically once per day and on deployment.
+If you modify the input or whitelist file you must manually trigger the function (or wait for it to run again).

+## Example

+The example folder contains files that can be uploaded.
+If the azure function is configured to use them (via appSettings), it will generate an output file (default "hosts.txt") that can then be used by Windows, Pi-hole, DNS66, NetGuard and many others.

+Note that using many sources may result in big (20MB+) hostfiles and Windows may not be able to handle them!